Abdelouafi09/alx-pre_course/README.md

 My first readme
-ni can edit in github!
+i can edit in github!